Skip to main content

 Flutter is 30-50% cheaper.
 MVP: Flutter $15K-$40K vs native $30K-$80K.
 Annual maintenance: Flutter $5K-$12K vs native $10K-$25K.
 You need 2-3 developers for Flutter versus 4-6 for native (separate iOS and Android teams).

-Flutter for almost every startup.
-One codebase, one team, faster time to market, and 30-50% lower cost.
-Build native only if your product is literally a camera app, AR experience, or mobile game.
-Geminate ships Flutter MVPs in 8-12 weeks.
+Flutter, for nearly every startup.
+One codebase, one team, market faster, and 30 to 50 percent cheaper.
+Only go native if your product is, quite literally, a camera app, an AR experience, or a mobile game.
+We typically ship Flutter MVPs in eight to twelve weeks.

 Can I switch from native to Flutter later?+